Quansight/Quansight-website/apps/labs/posts/free-threaded-gc-3-14.md

 In order to tune the size of the pre-fetch buffer, I created an instrumented version of the GC that logged pre-fetch buffer operations along with object access timings.
 An example histogram produced by this is shown below.
+For the distribution shown, the median pre-fetch window was 14.
 More details about the GC software pre-fetch are contained in the CPython [internal documentation](https://github.com/python/cpython/blob/main/InternalDocs/garbage_collector.md#software-prefetch-hinting).

   <figure style={{ textAlign: 'center' }}>
     <img
       src="/posts/free-threaded-gc-3-14/prefetch-hist.png"
-      alt="Histogram chart showing pre-fetch window sizes."
+      alt="Histogram chart showing distribution of pre-fetch latency." style={{position:'relative',left:'15%',width:'70%'}}
-      style={{position:'relative',left:'15%',width:'70%'}}
     />
   </figure>